otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/10-room-database.md

 The **DAO** is passed into the **repository** constructor & not the entire database.
 The **repository** only needs access to the **DAO** because the the **DAO** contains the read/write methods for the database.

-The list of login details is a public property & initialised by getting the `Flow` list of login details from **Room**. **Room** executes all queries on a separate thread, but executes `suspend` queries off the main thread.
+The list of login details is a public property & initialised by getting the `Flow` list of login details from **Room**. **Room** executes all queries on a separate thread.

 ### LoginViewModel